Cost of Living Rider

 Are There Alternatives to Cost of Living Riders To Protect Against Inflation?

-One common method is to wait as long as possible to take Social Security.
+One alternative way to protect your retirement savings against inflation is to wait as long as possible to take Social Security.
 Each year you wait until full retirement age, you will be in line for a significant increase in your benefit.
 While it’s true that Social Security’s COLA increases may not always perfectly keep up with inflation, the increases are meaningful.

 Continuing to grow your portfolio in retirement and investing in assets that offer returns in excess of the historical rate of inflation is another way to stave off the impact of rising costs.Another method to combat inflation simply comes down to lifestyle choices.
 Spending less earlier in retirement can preserve your savings for periods when inflation is high.